Tyrone Thompson (rugby): Rugby

+After a one-year stint in rugby league in 2025, Thompson reversed his code switch and returned to rugby union.
+The announced the signing of Thompson on 29 October 2025 ahead of the 2026 Super Rugby Pacific season.
+In June 2026, the Hawke's Bay Rugby Union announced that Thompson would also be returning to the Magpies for the 2026 and 2027 NPC seasons.

 League

 On 31 October 2024, NRL team Newcastle Knights announced the signing of Thompson on a National Rugby League Development contract.
 He would be joining his brother Leo Thompson at the club for the 2025 season.
-He made is NRL debut for Newcastle on 13 April 2025 in their round 6 game against Wests Tigers.
+He made his NRL debut for Newcastle on 13 April 2025 in their round 6 game against Wests Tigers.
 In August 2025, it was confirmed that Thompson would exit the club at the end of the season.

 International career

 In 2018, after his last year at Napier Boys' High School, Thompson was named in the New Zealand Secondary Schools team for a three-match international series in Australia.
 He played in all three games, including a 24 - 12 victory over Australian Schools.